flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 is using on different platforms by default.
 Notice that the enforcement API is exposed to `TextField`, `TextFormField`, `CupertinoTextField` and `LengthLimitingTextInputFormatter`.

+_Use the default behavior for the current platform is recommended, since it won't break someone that is not surposed to input like the behavior that developers has defined._

 ### Platforms behavior